One Little Change Can Lead To:

 Better Relationships With Your Kids

-With the new year, we all feel like a fresh start is at hand.
+With the start of everyday, we all feel like a fresh start is at hand.
 And it is!
 We can start the year looking forward to a better family life and making changes that lead to better parenting.

 And probably, all of us have written some type of Parenting goals as part of our New Year’s Resolutions.
 Some of us maybe have a long list of “To Dos” and “Don’t do’s”.
 How many do we end up implementing at the end?
 In the past, I’ve written long resolution lists that were not practical and ended up never used.